-Riley Perez went to prison for the robbery and attempted extortion of Joe Francis, the founder of Girls Gone Wild.
+Riley Perez went to prison for the robbery and attempted extortion of Joe Francis, creator of Girls Gone Wild.
 It was a job he was hired to do by the mob.
-In What Is Real: The Life and Crimes of Darnell Riley, the author brings the reader into his world, one in which the rules of engagement make sense only to those whose lives depend on living by these complex.
+In What Is Real: The Life and Crimes of Darnell Riley, Perez brings the reader into his world, one in which the rules of engagement make sense only to those whose lives depend on it.
 An excerpt and Q&A between the author and AFLW Senior Nonfiction Editor Christina Simon, on writing and life in and out of jail.

 I was accustomed to waking five minutes before the three calls of pan-pan heralds in the new day.
 Being an early riser had become a badge of honor, which allowed me to flirt with the notion that my early rise provided me an advantage in whatever task that landed on my calendar.

 Being an early riser allowed me time to study L as she slept.
 She was always naked, and where I enjoyed the comfort of layers of blankets, L only required a pillow positioned between her legs.
 Even on the nights when she would engage in battle with imaginary enemies, the pillow remained in place.
 I would wake her by tugging at the pillow, to see if it was cemented to her knees, but on this day, I didn’t.

 L was an easy read.
 Her permagrin, I knew it was the result of an affair she was contemplating.
 Once, I flippantly remarked that the smile was the result of a fantasy where she was being pleased by a Spanish Fighting Bull—L did not take kindly to my joke.

 Thankfully the showerhead was positioned at a conventional height so that the water could be distributed across my body without me having to stoop down.
 I recited my customary prayer in thanks of the maintenance man charged with the water heater’s upkeep.